mmccoyd/hillside/hillside52/README.md

 SVG files contain dimension information, so your browser should print it the correct size regardless of what size paper you are using.
 As an extra check, the images each contain marked length lines, which you can check with a ruler.

-The images are black lines on whatever the background is, so they do not like browser dark mode backgrounds, but will print black on white.
+The images are black lines on whatever the background is, so they do not like browser dark mode backgrounds but will print black on white.

 <div style="background-color:#DCDCDC;">